JacksonKuo/blog/_posts/2025-5-10-terraform-multicloud-module.markdown

 A couple issues pointed out by the Terraform: Up & Running 3rd edition book.

-* `If you’re using multiple clouds, you’re far better off managing each one in a separate module.`
+> *If you’re using multiple clouds, you’re far better off managing each one in a separate module.*
-* `you want each provider to be isolated in its own module so that you can manage it separately and limit the blast radius from mistakes or attackers.`
+> *you want each provider to be isolated in its own module so that you can manage it separately and limit the blast radius from mistakes or attackers*

 In the real world, a multi-cloud module might be too much of a hassle to maintain, but for my use case, I still want to implement one for the hell of it.

-* `Moreover, Terraform doesn’t have great support for dependency ordering between providers.`
+> *Moreover, Terraform doesn’t have great support for dependency ordering between providers*

 I'm not sure how much this applies to me.
 The `do_secrets` module does have a dependency of the `do_droplet` module, which means module call order should be automatically handled by terraform and a non-issue.
 However I added a `depends_on = [module.eks_cluster]` to be explicit.

-* `Defining provider blocks within reusable modules is an antipattern`
+> *Defining provider blocks within reusable modules is an antipattern*

-* `you should not define any provider blocks in your reusable modules and instead allow your users to create the provider blocks`
+> *you should not define any provider blocks in your reusable modules and instead allow your users to create the provider blocks*

-* `Every time you include a provider block in your code, Terraform spins up a new process to run that provider`
+> *Every time you include a provider block in your code, Terraform spins up a new process to run that provider*

 I'm only providing Provider blocks in my root module.
-Also note that `required_providers` is perfectly fine to include in reusable modules and is actually required.[^1].
-Normal aliases are not needed since each provider is a different cloud environment.
+Also note that `required_providers` is perfectly fine to include in reusable modules and is actually required.[^1] Normal aliases are not needed since each provider is a different cloud environment.
 However I am running into conflicts where the default `hashicorp` provider pattern is being expected.
 I suspect this is because I'm using custom providers.
 To mitigate the errors, I'm passing the `providers` explicitly using configuration aliases from `live/prod` > `multicloud/cluster` > `digitaloceans/droplet` and `github/secrets`.
 Lastly, keeping providers out of reusable modules is important for performance.
 Having the provider run once in the root module avoids inadvertently opening up hundreds of processes if/when reusable modules are frequently called.

-* *key difference from normal provider aliases is that configuration aliases don’t create any providers themselves; instead, they force users of your module to explicitly pass in a provider for each of your configuration aliases using a providers map.*
+> *key difference from normal provider aliases is that configuration aliases don’t create any providers themselves; instead, they force users of your module to explicitly pass in a provider for each of your configuration aliases using a providers map*

 I do declared `configuration_aliases = [digitalocean.*]` to make passing the provider explicit.
 And I do label the parent (root) and child (reusable) config aliases just to show how the variables are being mapped and passed through.